 Technological revolution has dramatically increased productivity and improved welfare for the society.
 However, the implications of such progress on industrial change, labour and wage, and their distributions across groups of individuals, businesses, and regions are far from being clear.
 On the one hand, technology and automation undoubtedly improved productive efficiency and led to more labour training and skill upgrading.
 On the other hand, labour saving by technological advancement help keeping labour cost low which may discourage investments in labour-saving technology,hence potentially reducing productivity growth.This technology-productivity paradox is of key significance to the UK economy and closely relevant to the research themes of the LBBP.

 Cross-disciplinary Research Centres span disciplinary boundaries to enable focused and collaborative research with other Schools of Study at Aston University:

-The Aston India Foundation brings together the expertise of world-renowned academics and practitioners to carry out cutting edge research and provide consultancy that is directly relevant to today’s dynamic business environment.
-Click here for more details on AIFAR.
+The Aston Indian Centre for Applied Research (AICAR) brings together the expertise of world-renowned academics and practitioners to carry out cutting edge research and provide consultancy that is directly relevant to today’s dynamic business environment.

 EBRI delivers World-class research into all aspects of bioenergy, ranging from fundamental research through development, to deployment of innovative technologies, in collaboration with industry.